umee-network/mainnet-gentx/README.md

 ### What do I specify for `amount`, i.e. how much do I self-delegate?

 If you have tokens at genesis, you are free to self-delegate how ever many tokens you wish.
-If you participated in the Umee testnets, the team has selected various validators to provide tokens to.
-Please reach out to the team for more information.
-If you are a strategic validator without any tokens at genesis, the team will provide you 1 umee token to bootstrap your validator and further delegations after TGE.
+The team will make delegation decisions based on previous testnet performance and strategic considerations.
+If you do not have any tokens at genesis but you are highly involved in the Cosmos or Umee ecosystem, you are suggested to reach out to the team to be considered as a strategic validator and get delegation; the team will provide you 1 umee token to bootstrap your validator and further delegations after TGE.

 ### Can I use a different account for the orchestrator and the validator?